-A testbench platform was developed to test the FADC mezzanine performance, involving on one hand standard A/D conversion parameters such as SINAD, ENOB, THD and, on the other hand parameters linked to the quality of acquisition in the field of nuclear physics, such as the energy resolution and neutron- γ discrimination performance.
-The mezzanine was tested using a ML605 Evaluation Module (which contains a Virtex-6 FPGA), to buffer, read out the data and program the FADC mezzanine via SPI.
-A second additional board, foreseen as a prototype for the NEDA front-end electronics, connects the laboratory equipment to the FADC mezzanine.
-The software part is performed using a GUI made in LabView to allow the user to communicate with the firmware and with the mezzanine via a serial port.
-Hence, the user is able not only to visualise and handle the mezzanine registers, but also to watch the data analysis process on-line.
+A testbench platform was developed to test the FADC mezzanine performance, involving on one 555 hand standard A/D conversion parameters such as SINAD, ENOB, THD and, on the other hand 556 parameters linked to the quality of acquisition in the field of nuclear physics, such as the energy 557 resolution and neutron- γ discrimination performance.
+The mezzanine was tested using a ML605 558 Evaluation Module (which contains a Virtex-6 FPGA), to buffer, read out the data and program 559 the FADC mezzanine via SPI.
+A second additional board, foreseen as a prototype for the NEDA 560 front-end electronics, connects the laboratory equipment to the FADC mezzanine.
+The software 561 part is performed using a GUI made in LabView to allow the user to communicate with the firmware 562 and with the mezzanine via a serial port.
+Hence, the user is able not only to visualise and handle 563 the mezzanine registers, but also to watch the data analysis process on-line.
+564

-The following describes the parameters that characterise the acquisition system, including measure-729 ments of interest for the nuclear physics field.
-The noise performance of the electronics can be 730 calculated from waveforms containing only the baseline using the expression [26] 731 range, also in ADC counts (R=16384 for a 14 bit ADC).
-The measurements have been applied as a function of the ADC range since the resolution varies with the input voltage applied.
-Fig. 26 summarises the results obtained at 200 MHz for all channels.
+The following describes the parameters that characterise the acquisition system, including measurements of interest for the nuclear physics field.
+The noise performance of the electronics can be calculated from waveforms containing only the baseline using the expression [15]

-$$\sigma{\rm e} = \frac{R}{\sqrt{12 \cdot 2^{\rm ENOB}}}.$$ (5)
+$$\sigma{\rm e} = \frac{R}{\sqrt{12} \cdot 2^{\rm ENOB}}.$$ (4)